-Visit our Community Access page to download PDFs designed to assist you if you require specific local community access information on Sunday 30 July 2017.
+Visit our Community Access page to download PDFs designed to assist you if you require specific local community access information on Sunday 4 August 2019.
+Community access information for the 2019 event will be available in due course.

 Prudential RideLondon promises to be a fantastic day and there are plenty of places to watch the event.

-There will be a number of official venues located around the Prudential RideLondon-Surrey event routes, including pubs and cafes, offering the perfect setting to cheer on charity fundraisers or watch the professional race!
-We will make a list of venues available in due course.
+A number of official venues located around the Prudential RideLondon-Surrey event routes, including pubs and cafes, will offer the perfect setting to cheer on charity fundraisers or watch the professional race!
+The official venues for 2019 will be listed below ahead of the event.

 Free celebration packs are now available for community groups to apply for to support local festivals, street parties and activities taking place on the same day as Prudential RideLondon events.